mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 %}

 {% include verse.html
+text="You are my witnesses. **Is there a God besides me?
+Indeed, there is not.** I don’t know any other Rock." verse="Isaiah 44:8"
+%}

+{% include verse.html
+text="**There is no other God besides me**, a just God and a Savior.
+There is no one besides me.
+Look to me, and be saved, all the ends of the earth; for I am God, and there is no other." verse="Isaiah 45:21-22"
+%}

+{% include verse.html
 text="For my own sake, for my own sake, I will do it; for how would my name be profaned? **I will not give my glory to another.**" verse="Isaiah 48:11"
 %}